Updated: May 8, 2025

 The D7 Visa (also referred to as the Portugal retirement visa or passive income visa) is for retirees and other expats who can financially support themselves in Portugal, essentially living off passive income.

-To retire in Portugal on this visa, applicants must have a passive income of at least €820 per month (the Portuguese minimum wage) from sources such as pension income, retirement savings, real estate, retirement income, retirement savings, or financial assets.
-The application process begins at the Portuguese Consulate in the applicant’s home country.
-Upon approval, applicants receive a temporary residency permit and must schedule an appointment with the Portuguese Immigration Agency (AIMI) at an official immigration service office to obtain a two-year residency permit, which can be renewed for an additional three years.
+To retire in Portugal on this visa, the Portuguese government requires applicants to have a passive income of at least €870 per month (the Portuguese minimum wage) from sources such as pension income, retirement savings, real estate, retirement income, retirement savings, or financial assets.

 The Portugal Golden Visa

-Introduced in 2012, the Portugal Golden Visa program is for a non EU citizen interested in securing residency by making a minimum investment in Portugal.
-This visa extends to those wishing to retire in Portugal.
-Investment avenues for the Portugal Golden Visa encompass qualified investment funds, job creation initiatives, or contributions to artistic and cultural projects.
-Portugal Golden Visa investment funds option has proved to be increasingly popular in recent years, particularly amongst American nationals.
+Investment avenues for the Portugal Golden Visa encompass qualified investment funds, job creation initiatives, or contributions to artistic and cultural projects, with a minimum investment amount of €250.000.
+The Portugal Golden Visa investment funds option has proved to be increasingly popular in recent years, particularly amongst American nationals.

 A benefit of the Golden Visa is that the program has a short-stay requirement (seven days per year), which means that you do not need to relocate to Portugal to keep your Portuguese residency.

-Health Care in Lisbon
+Healthcare in Lisbon

 Portugal offers universal health coverage through its publicly funded National Health Service (Serviço Nacional de Saúde, SNS), ensuring affordability for Portuguese citizens and legal residents, covering essential health needs, accidents, and illnesses.